SNIA/CDMI-spec/README.md

    Tested with ActiveState Perl
    https://www.activestate.com/activeperl/downloads

-5. Install MikTeX packages
+5. Install required MikTeX packages as follows:

-   a.
-Open MikTeX console
+   1. Open MikTeX console from Windows Start menu
-   b.
-Stay in user mode
-   c.
-Click on "Packages"
+   2. Click on 'Stay in user mode'
-   d.
-Find and install 'latexmk'
+   3. Choose the tab "Packages" on the left side of the window
+   4. Find the package 'latexmk' in the list and install via right-clicking and choosing 'install package'
+   5. Close the window
-   e.
-Other MikTeX packages will be automatically installed during the LaTeX build later on.
+   6. Other MikTeX packages will be automatically installed during the LaTeX build later on.

 Build
 -----